 The radicalization of genocide

-The personnel of the killing commandos were quickly tested psychologically by the repeated and increasingly systematic massacres they had to commit.
-When at the end of 1941 it was decided to kill the Jews of all occupied Europe, gas chambers were developed in the extermination centres in Poland.
+The staff of the killing commandos were quickly tested, psychologically, by the repeated and increasingly systematic massacres they had to commit.
+When, at the end of 1941, it was decided to kill the Jews of all occupied Europe, gas chambers were set up in the extermination centres in Poland.
 But in Ukraine, as in the rest of the Soviet Union, the Nazi Reich did not have the possibility, due to the proximity of the front, to install extermination centers.
-Most often, the railway network was inappropriate for deportation to extermination centers located in Poland.
-That is why the “shoah by bullets” continued in Ukraine until the end of the occupation of the country by the Wehrmacht, early 1944.
-Only about 20% of the Jews in Ukraine were deported to Belzec, Sobibor and Auschwitz.
-The remaining 80% of victims were killed by SS commandos or their auxiliaries.
+Most often, the railway network was unsuitable for deportation to extermination centers located in Poland.
+That is why the "Holocaust by bullets" continued in Ukraine until the end of the occupation of the country by the Wehrmacht, at the beginning of 1944.
+Only about 20% of Ukrainian Jews were deported to Belzec, Sobibor and Auschwitz.
+The remaining 80% of the victims were killed by SS commandos or their auxiliaries.

-Virtually all those who did not flee were killed in the space of two and a half years, between June 1941 and December 1943.
+Practically all those who did not flee were killed in the space of two and a half years, between June 1941 and December 1943.

 The first denial, that of the Nazis